 Linda Smith, Editor

-Linda Smith has edited every article on this blog from its start in 2013.
+Linda Smith has edited most articles on this blog from its start in 2013.
 She is a retired high school English teacher and taught for forty years.
-She is an exceptional editor and Confident Parents, Confident Kids could not possibly publish the consistently high quality articles without her assistance.
+She is an exceptional editor and Confident Parents, Confident Kids could not possibly publish the consistently high-quality articles without her assistance.
+She holds the most important role of Mom to author, Jennifer Miller.

 Jason Miller, Program Director, High Potential Leadership Development and Coaching, Ohio Health